 Lakeland's education program is divided into three segments, or areas of certification: K-6th; 1st-8th and 6th-12th.
 Once you've chosen which age group of students you'd like to teach, you will begin your journey toward making a difference.

 “What makes us special is the personal attention we pay to our students,” says Khodavandi.
 “I usually tell people who visit here to check other schools.
 When they check out other schools and compare them to us and our programs, I think they will decide to come here because of the many strengths we have.”

-Winning awards is nothing new for Lakeland College education program graduates.
+Winning awards is nothing new for Lakeland University education program graduates.
 Just recently, in fact, Lakeland grad Melissa Anderson was named the 2013 Elementary School Teacher of the Year by the Sheboygan (Wis.)
 Area School District.
 Anderson is a fourth-grade teacher.

 A few years back, Lakeland grad Lori Neurohr, then a second-grade teacher in the Kohler School District, was named Wisconsin's Teacher of the Year.
 She represented the state in the Council of Chief State School Officers national program, traveling to events in Dallas, Washington D.C. and New York.

 Said one of Lori's students: “I jump out of bed each morning and can't wait to get to school.
 We have the best teacher in the world.”

 Per Act 166, the Wisconsin Department of Public Instruction (DPI) is required to produce an annual report of the State’s educator preparation programs (EPP).
 The report includes information on program completers, their first time pass rates on the required performance assessments, and employment data.
 The following link provides a copy of the annual report.